MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-client-library.md

 ### Project Services

 A project is simply a DeployR-managed R session.
-Any project created by an authenticated user is referred to as an *authenticated project*.
+Any project created by an authenticated user is referred to as an [Authenticated Project](deployr-api-reference.md#authenticatedprojects).
 There are three types of *authenticated project*:

 1. Temporary Project - a stateful, transient R session offering unrestricted API access that lives only for the duration of the current user HTTP session or until explicitly closed.